code-rush/givel-info/givel/README.md

   - Description: Gets organization's details to create billboard.
                  - It also gets comments, likes and stars numbers.

+- **organization's uplift stats**
+  - Path: /api/v1/organizations/stats/uplift/{organization's_name}
+  - Method: *GET*
+  - Returns: All organization's stats based on stars in percentages
+  - Description: Organization's stars is compared with the average of all the other organizations stars on uplift and the result is sent in percentages.
+Also, the stats of where the stars are coming from is shown in percentages for total 6 regions in US.

+- **organization's feed stats**
+  - Path: /api/v1/organizations/stats/feed/{organization's_name}
+  - Method: *GET*
+  - Returns: All organization's stats based on stars in percentages
+  - Description: Organization's stars is compared with the average of all the other organizations stars on feed and the result is sent in percentages.
+Also, the stats of where the stars are coming from is shown in percentages for total 6 regions in US.

 ### Search Givel users API